jrleeman/TGE/content/labs/mechanical_design_activity.rst

    DCDT brackets in use during a rock mechanics experiment.

-If you need reminders of how to do things in OnShape, or are looking to learn more useful tips and tricks, be sure to checkout their `learning page <https://www.onshape.com/learn-cad-online>`_ that has a lot of great tutorials, webcasts, and other resources.
+If you need reminders of how to do things in OnShape, be sure to checkout their website that has a lot of great tutorials, webcasts, and other resources.
 You can also watch the lecture video in which we go through the design in class.

 |
 |